-- 2. If now married, provide information about the qualifying U.S. citizen parent's current spouse.
+- separate if there was more than one marriage to the same spouse. - 2.
+If now married, provide information about the qualifying U.S. citizen parent's current spouse.
 Check the appropriate box to indicate immigration status. - 3.
 Indicate whether qualifying U.S. citizen parent's current spouse is also the child's biological or adoptive parent.
-If "No," USCIS may request information about the sponsoring U.S. citizen parent's previous spouse(s).
+If "No," USCIS may request information about the qualifying U.S. citizen parent's previous spouse(s).